Child protection publications

 Safeguarding Children: Guidelines for Occupational Health Professionals (May 2014)

-These guidelines have been developed with the particular setting of occupational health in mind.
-They were drafted by a joint working group of the Faculty of Occupational Medicine (FOM) and the Royal College of Paediatrics and Child Health (RCPCH), and have been ratified by the FOM Board and the RCPCH Standing Committee on Child Protection respectively.
+Developed with the particular setting of occupational health in mind by a joint working group of the Faculty of Occupational Medicine (FOM) and the RCPCH, and ratified by the FOM Board and the RCPCH Standing Committee on Child Protection.

 Safeguarding Children and Young People (March 2014)